amka66/horc/README.md

 However, it also means that in order to *use* the `horc` interpreter, in addition to conceptual understanding of Horn logic, some level of *practical* knowledge of Prolog is necessary too.
 First, querying Horn knowledge bases and operating with them is done in a Prolog environment.
 Second, Horn knowledge bases use standard Prolog notation for the Horn clauses.
 *Developing* for `horc`, in contrast to merely using it, requires deeper understanding of Prolog, and, in particular, the meta-interpreter architecture.
-A list of resources is included below.
+A list of resources is included in the following.

 ## How to Execute? ##